 Naloxone is an opioid antagonist medication that can save the life of someone overdosing on an opioid.
 When opioid drugs are used, they’re able to exert their potentially dangerous effects by binding to and activating opioid receptors throughout the body.5,6

-Naloxone is able to efficiently block this interaction by displacing opioids from the receptor; so, when naloxone enters the body it essentially kicks the other opioids off the receptors and prevents additional receptor binding to reverse the life-threatening effects of overdose.
+Naloxone can efficiently block this interaction by displacing opioids from the receptor.
+So, when naloxone enters the body it essentially kicks the other opioids off the receptors and prevents additional receptor binding to reverse the life-threatening effects of overdose.
 In this manner, naloxone can quickly restore normal breathing to someone whose breathing has slowed or stopped.5,6

 How to Access Naloxone in Southern California

 If you, a friend, or a family member close to you regularly uses or abuses opioids, whether prescription painkillers or heroin, having naloxone on hand in the event of an overdose can potentially save a life.
 Even those who use opioid painkillers as prescribed may benefit from having it on hand.
 The San Francisco Department of Health (SFDPH) recommends that individuals on long-term opioid therapy receive a naloxone prescription.
 Even if you think you’re not at risk for overdose, the unexpected can occur.
 For example, someone else in your home may steal and take the opioids.
 The SFDPH states that “naloxone is…prescribed for risky drugs, not risky patients.”6